akrtkk/lenti-language/README.md

 # Lenti Terminal

-Lenti Terminal is a simple command-line interpreter written in Python.
+Lenti Terminal is a simple command-line interpreter written in Python and C (the c version is not that much funcationle).
 It allows users to enter commands and execute them in a terminal-like environment.

 ## Installation